AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 }  // namespace WebBrowserStuff
 ```

-Note that this is exactly how the standard C++ library is organized.
+P.S.
+This is exactly how the standard C++ library is organized.
 Rather than having a single monolithic `<C++StandardLibrary>` header (`<bits/stdc++.h>` is a `gcc` extension)
 containing everything in `namespace std`,
 there are dozens of headers (e.g., `<vector>`, `<algorithm>`, `<memory>`, etc.),
 each declaring some of the functionality in `std`.
-Clients who use only `std::vector`-related functionality aren’t required to `#include <memory>`;
-clients who don’t use `std::list` don’t have to `#include <list>`.
 This allows clients to be compilation dependent only on the parts of the system they actually use.
-(See Item 31 for a discussion of other ways to reduce compilation dependencies.)
-Partitioning functionality in this way is not possible when it comes from a class’s member functions,
-because a class must be defined in its entirety; it can’t be split into pieces.

 Putting all convenience functions in multiple header files but one namespace
 also means that clients can easily extend the set of convenience functions.
 All they have to do is add more non-member non-`friend` functions to the namespace.
-For example, if a `WebBrowser` client decides to write convenience functions related to downloading images,
-he or she just needs to create a new header file containing
-the declarations of those functions in the `WebBrowserStuff` namespace.
-The new functions are now as available and as integrated as all other convenience functions.
-This is another feature classes can’t offer, because class definitions are closed to extension by clients.
+This is another feature classes **can’t** offer, because class definitions are closed to extension by clients.
-Sure, clients can derive new classes, but derived classes have no access to encapsulated
-(i.e., `private`) members in the base class,
+(Clients can derive new classes, but derived classes have no access to `private` members in the base class. )
-so such “extended functionality” has second-class status.
 Besides, as Item 7 explains, not all classes are designed to be base classes.